YanyZhao/Manipulator/readme.md

-This zip files contains all the necessary functions for SRRT planner of Lynx robot.
+This is a SRRT planner of Lynx robot(6-DoF manipulator).
  - Main functions:
    -  Simulation function: runsim.m
    -  Generative function for static planning(main function): SRRT.m